mharrah/screening/sql/readme.md

 3. Build the DACPAC into a *.dacpac file and use command-line sqlpackage to use the SQLTest.publish.xml file to publish to your local database
     - **Include the *.dacpac file and the full command used in your cmd publish**

-4. Normalize the database
+4. What is wrong with the database design?
+Think through how it's laid out and send back either an idea of what could be done or even better, fix it!
-    - **OPTION 1: Update the dacpac and send the dacpac back normalized**
+    - **OPTION 1: Update the dacpac and send the dacpac back with your desired changes**
-	- **OPTION 2: Update/add files to the tables and postdeploy folders and return the files in those folders**
+	- **OPTION 2: Update/add files to the tables and postdeploy folders and return the files in those folders with your desired changes**
+	- **OPTION 3: Just write back and say what you think would make the database better**